UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

     ![Disks blade](images/azs-browser-disks-list.png)

 3. In the new blade for the selected disk, under *Overview*, ensure that **Disk state** is listed as *Unattached*.
-If it isn't, you will need to either detach the disk from the VM or delete the VM to free up the disk.
+If it isn't, you will need to detach the disk from the VM before you can use it.

     ![New disk blade - Unattached](images/azs-browser-disk-unattached.png)